henyoujingshen/Chip-problem-for-ML-project/README.md

 # Machine-learning-project-chip-problem
 ML-final project for chip problem
-1.The randon forest and XGboost alogorithm is recently added.
+1.The randon forest and XGboost alogorithm are recently added.